Buying or remortgaging?

-First-time buyers: First-time buyers will be able to take out a new mortgage for their property, and will receive a cash reward of £500 when they take out their first mortgage with Nationwide.
+First-time buyers will be able to take out a new mortgage for their property, and will receive a cash reward of £500 when they take out their first mortgage with Nationwide.
 If you use a Help-to-Buy ISA account, you may be able to save on a mortgage, benefit from a fixed interest rate and make use of the tracker-rate mortgage with deposits of 5% or less.

-Existing customers: You can also change your current mortgage deal with Nationwide if you meet a number of conditions, for instance if your existing deal is expiring in 5 months or less, or if you’re on a base, standard, tracker or fixed-rate mortgage.
+You can also change your current mortgage deal with Nationwide if you meet a number of conditions, for instance if your existing deal is expiring in 5 months or less, or if you’re on a base, standard, tracker or fixed-rate mortgage.
+You’ll also be able to move your existing mortgage to your new property if you’re moving homes.

 Remortgaging means you’ll be able to change your existing mortgage lender to Nationwide (which also earns a £500 cash reward) or borrow more if there are higher loans available at Nationwide which you qualify for.
 You’ll also be able to switch deals as an existing customer if your current deal has come to an end.